raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/2. Spring Annotations/8. @Value Annotation/README.md

 1. External Configuration: Inject configuration values from properties files or environment variables to decouple configuration from code.
 2. Dynamic Values: Use SpEL to inject dynamic values or expressions that need to be evaluated at runtime.
 3. Environment-Specific Configuration: Manage different configurations for different environments by using external property files.

-### Summary

-The @Value annotation provides a flexible way to inject external values into Spring-managed beans, supporting both property files and dynamic expressions.
-It is essential for externalizing configuration and managing application settings.

 ### Questions